samoshkin/vim-mergetool/readme.md

 Git detects whether merge was successful or not in two ways:
 - When `trustExitCode = false`, checks if `MERGED` file was modified.
-- When `trustExitCode = true`, checks exit code of a merge tool process.
+- When `trustExitCode = true`, checks exit code of merge tool process.

 `vim-mergetool` supports both options.
 On quit, if merge was unsuccessful,  it both discards any unsaved changes to buffer without touching file's `ctime` and returns non-zero exit code.